Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 ### color_tracker
 **Multi-Color HSV Tracking**

 Tracks multiple custom colors in video using HSV color space.
-Outputs are dynamic: each added color creates three CV outputs.
+Outputs are dynamic: each added color creates three CV outputs, plus 4 zone gates that go high if any tracked color’s centroid is inside the corresponding zone color.

 #### Inputs
 - `Source In` (Video) - Video source ID